In the Guide to the Anglican Churches in Newcastle it states:

-It is a fine example of the Victorian Gothic architecture.
-A brief description in A Guide to the Anglican Churches in Newcastle states: ‘This is one of the very best examples of Victorian Gothic buildings, far surpassing many more famous places.
+‘This is one of the very best examples of Victorian Gothic buildings, far surpassing many more famous places.
 It has been sensitively reordered to facilitate the modern catholic liturgical reforms but retain a sense of the numinous for which the passerby seems grateful’.
-While the exterior stonework, having never been cleaned, may give it a forbidding appearance, the interior surprises and delights the visitor with its blend of space and light.

-The church has fine carvings, World War I memorials, stained and leaded glass windows and reredos by Charles Edgar Buckeridge, the highly esteemed Victorian religious painter, and Christ the King figure suspended over the chancel by renowned church artist Martin Travers.
+Inside the church are fine stone carvings, World War I memorial, stained and leaded glass windows and features including a reredos by Charles Edgar Buckeridge, the highly esteemed Victorian religious painter, and Christ the King figure suspended over the chancel by renowned church artist Martin Travers.

-The silver trowel used to lay the church foundation stone in 1859 is in display in the Discovery Museum.
+A silver trowel used to lay the church foundation stone in 1859 is on display in the Discovery Museum.

-More information about the history of Christ Church and Shieldfield are on display inside the church.
+More information about the history of Christ Church and Shieldfield is on display inside the church.

 The Ouseburn Trust also has further information on the history of Christ Church and Shieldfield at :